French ambassador accuses Australia of deceit over submarine deal | Politics

 The decision has caused a major bilateral rift, with France recalling its ambassadors from Australia and the United States in protest.
 Thebault returned to Canberra last month and the speech on Wednesday is the first time he has spoken publicly on the bilateral relationship.
 "These are not things which are done between partners - even less between friends," said Thebault, who added that the French government had no gripe with the people of Australia.

-Australian Prime Minister Scott Morrison declined to refute Thebault's comments when speaking on Wednesday in Glasgow where he is attending the U.N COP26 climate summit.
+Australian Prime Minister Scott Morrison declined to refute Thebault's comments when speaking on Wednesday in the United Arab Emirates en route from the U.N COP26 climate summit.
 "Claims were made and claims were refuted, what is needed now is for us to move on," Morrison told reporters.

 French President Emmanuel Macron on Sunday said Morrison had lied to him about Canberra's intentions.
 Morrison has denied the claim.
 He said he had previously explained to Macron that conventional submarines would no longer meet Australia's needs.